KacperZurawik/kacperzurawik/README.md

 ## Hello, Kacper here 👋

-I am an IT enthusiast currently working as a Junior IT Specialist and studying Computer Science at Paweł Włodkowic University.
-I have the IT support background and now I am aspiring to become a **Junior .NET Developer** and I am dedicated to learning and improving my programmin skills, with the goal of building a career in software development.
+I am an IT enthusiast currently working as a Junior IT Specialist.
+I graduated with bachelor of engineering in Computer Science from Paweł Włodkowic University.
+With a background in IT support, I am now aspiring to become a Junior .NET Developer.
+I am committed to continuously improving my programming skills, with the goal of building a solid career in software development.

 ## 💻 Tech Stack:
 ![C#](https://img.shields.io/badge/C%23-239120?style=flat&logo=c-sharp&logoColor=white)